 MD, DGO, MRCOG, MRCPI, MICOG, FRANZCOG

-Dr. Nikhil Purandare was recently awarded the Fellowship of the Royal College of Obstetrics and Gynaecology from the Austraian and New Zealand College.
-He has won numerous awards including the Young Gynaecologist award (AOFOG, New Zealand) and Laparoscopic Olympiad Award 2011 (Ireland) and is regularly invited as a guest speaker to international conferences.
+Dr Nikhil Purandare was recently awarded the Fellowship of the Royal College of Obstetrics and Gynaecology from the Australian and New Zealand College.
+He has won numerous awards including the Young Gynaecologist award (AOFOG, New Zealand) and Laparoscopic Olympiad Award 2011 (Ireland) and is regularly invited as a guest speaker at international conferences.
 He also regularly goes to India to do Pro-bono work.

 Dr Zaib Shafi